 I’m not up on FM advocacy, and I apologize if I’m missing something.
 In some important ways, FM advocacy in the United States is far ahead of ME/CFS advocacy.
 The National Fibromyalgia & Chronic Pain Association (NFCPA) reports it’s trained 175 advocates in their 1-3 day Leaders Against Pain intensive training programs since 2005.
 Nothing like that exists in the ME/CFS community.

 I had a hard time, though, finding evidence of action on the federal front, The ME/CFS community may not have a full-time advocacy group but it regularly engages in short-term advocacy actions and Jen Brea and Beth Mazur’s #MEAction advocacy portal for the community suggests a new seriousness may be present in the ME/CFS community.

 Some diseases have professional advocacy groups and others don’t.
 Whether a disease has one or not appears to be partly due to chance and the commitment of usually small numbers of people.

 Migraine, for all its decades-long work to legitimize itself, for instance, did not have an advocacy group in place until 2012.
-When pressed by patients why the NIH wasn’t doing more one NIH official, with some exasperation asked why don’t you do something about it?
-According to the “Not Tonight” book, the creation of migraine organization was primarily due to the work of one powerful person in the community.
+When pressed by patients why the NIH wasn’t doing more on migraine one NIH official, with some exasperation asked why don’t you do something about it?
+According to the “Not Tonight” book, the creation of an advocacy migraine organization was primarily due to the work of one powerful person in the community.

 There are some bright spots.
 Pain research, for instance, prompted by a devastating 2011 IOM report on the gaps in pain research and management, has gotten a new emphasis at the NIH.